nathancarter/mocg/docs/pov-break-f-resources.md

 Instead of a final exam, my students do a final project, and we show them to one another during the regularly scheduled final exam period.
-So although we all show up on the day of the &#8220;final exam,&#8221; there is no traditional exam, but instead there are informal presentations of final projects (and voting for a People's Choice award).
+So although we all show up on the day of the "final exam," there is no traditional exam, but instead there are informal presentations of final projects (and voting for a People's Choice award).

 The final project is 15% of our course grade, and the breakdown for grading the final project is given below.